 Provisional patent applications are lower cost, but not cheap

 Provisional patent applications are frequently misunderstood, and in my opinion, misused.
 Oftentimes, provisional applications are thought to be the poor man’s patent or the cheap patent.
-However, the provisional patent application is merely a lower cost option as best described by the United States Patent and Trademark Office.
-It is a lower cost option but certainly not a cheap option if it is prepared to provide the same protection as a corresponding non-provisional patent application.
+However, the provisional patent application is merely a lower-cost option as best described by the United States Patent and Trademark Office.
+It is a lower-cost option but certainly not a cheap option if it is prepared to provide the same protection as a corresponding non-provisional patent application.

 Detailed description takes up 70-80% of the preparation time

-When I prepare patent applications, I spend about 70-80% of my time preparing the detailed description of the invention section.
+When I prepare patent applications, I spend about 70-80% of my time preparing a detailed description of the invention section.
 The detailed description links the textual explanation of your patent application to the visual side or the drawings which illustrate your invention or idea.
 This section is the heart of the disclosure of the invention.

 Less crucial parts of a patent application

 The other sections of the patent application are not as crucial such as the formal drawings, abstract, background, brief summary, and the brief description of the drawings.
 Click here for a sample patent.
 Scroll through the entire sample patent and notice the redlined sections.

 70-80% of the time must be spent to provide the same level of protection